pingcap/docs-cn/dev/how-to/deploy/orchestrated/ansible.md

 > **Note:**
 >
-> If your data disks have been formatted to ext4 and have mounted the options, you can uninstall it by running the `# umount /dev/nvme0n1` command, follow the steps starting from editing the `/etc/fstab` file, and remount the filesystem with options.
+> If your data disks have been formatted to ext4 and have mounted the options, you can uninstall it by running the `umount /dev/nvme0n1p1` command, follow the steps starting from editing the `/etc/fstab` file, and remount the filesystem with options.

 Take the `/dev/nvme0n1` data disk as an example: